Safeguarding is our top priority at Raise Rochdale PRS. By using this site, you agree to our duty to protect and promote the safety of all students.

 If you are concerned about a young person, please contact Raise Rochdale Pupil Referral Service directly:

-Email: hhart@raiserochdale.org or any of the
+Email: hhart@raiserochdale.org or any of our deputy safeguarding leads as stated above.

 Telephone: KS3&4 Centre - 0300 3038384 (Option 1) Turnaround Centre 0300 3038384 (Option 2) Yr11 Centre (01706 801918)